-I am a Ph.D. candidate in the Department of Energy Resources Engineering at Stanford University.
-My advisor is Prof. Adam Brandt and I am a Wells Family Stanford Graduate Fellow.
+Previously, I received my Ph.D. from the Department of Energy Resources Engineering at Stanford University.
+My advisor was Prof. Adam Brandt and I was a Wells Family Stanford Graduate Fellow.

-I have previously interned at the battery software company Doosan GridTech; in the renewable energy forecasting division of Vaisala (formerly 3Tier); in the market optimization group at RWE Power, one of Europe’s largest utility companies; and at ThyssenKrupp, one of the world’s largest steel producers.
+During my studies, I interned at the battery software company Doosan GridTech; in the renewable energy forecasting division of Vaisala (formerly 3Tier); in the market optimization group at RWE Power, one of Europe’s largest utility companies; and at ThyssenKrupp, one of the world’s largest steel producers.

 PhD in Energy Resources Engineering, 2020